+Reference 6 illustrates the basic sequence of the recycling process that is designed to operate in an automated fashion.
 An online separation of the elements leaving the chamber would sort out the breeding material and target debris from the RTL shrapnel.
-The latter could be stored, then recycled using low technology manufacturing techniques.
-Prior to manufacturing, a cooling period might be needed to control the activity of the RTL debris.
-It is likely that the RTL fabrication and inspection processes could consume ~14 hr [7].
+It is likely that the RTL fabrication and inspection processes could consume ~14 hr.
 Parallel fabrication of the target capsules, foam, etc. is anticipated.
 Before insertion into the chamber, a one-day storage is required.
-The final assembly process must be fairly rapid and should not take more than 10 s in a cryogenic environment.
-On this basis, the RTL materials spend 38 hr outside the chamber.
-Even though the process is highly automated, personnel may still be required for some processes.
+The final assembly process is fairly rapid and should not take more than 10 s in a cryogenic environment.
+On this basis, the RTL materials spend 38 hr outside the chamber [6].
 Our analysis will determine the severity of the radiation environment in the RTL fabrication facility and the feasibility of personnel access.